xythobuz/CaseLights/README.md

 You can also select one of the displays connected to the Host machine.
 The CaseLights App will then create a Screenshot of this display 10-times per second and calculate the average color to display it on the RGB LEDs.

+CaseLights is also able to visualize sound coming from a system audio input.
+To be able to directly visualize the system sound output, install [Soundflower](https://github.com/mattingalls/Soundflower) and create a Multi-Output-Device in the Mac `Audio Midi Setup.app` consisting of `Soundflower (2ch)` and your normally used output device.
+Set this device as audio output.
+Then, in CaseLights, select `Soundflower (2ch)` as input.

 ## Working with Git Submodules

 To clone this repository, enter the following: